 Concert highlights include, in addition to the LPO and OSESP, also the Royal Liverpool Philharmonic Orchestra, Orchester Musikkollegium Winterthur and the St Endellion Festival.

 Aside from his work with Vladimir Jurwoski at Glyndebourne and the LPO, Thomas has also assisted conductors such as Iván Fischer with the Budapest Festival Orchestra and Bernard Haitink with the Chicago Symphony Orchestra, and worked for Opera North, Opéra de Lyon, La Monnaie, and the Cantiere Internazionale d’Arte di Montepulciano.

-Recent highlights include Il barbiere di Siviglia for the Glyndebourne Tour, The Magic Flute for Welsh National Opera, La traviata and Don Giovanni for Longborough Festival Opera, and Madam Butterfly for Iford Arts, as well as concerts with the Orchester Musikkollegium Winterthur, RTÉ Concert Orchestra, and Orquestra Sinfônica do Estado de São Paulo.
+Recent and future highlights highlights include Rigoletto and Il barbiere di Siviglia for the Glyndebourne Tour, The Magic Flute for Welsh National Opera, La traviata and Don Giovanni for Longborough Festival Opera, and Madam Butterfly for Iford Arts, Carlo Ciceri's L'ultimo Sogno for Staatstheater Kassel, Idomeneo for Royal Danish Opera, as well as concerts with the RTÉ Concert Orchestra, London Philharmonic Orchestra and the Coro da Orquestra Sinfônica do Estado de São Paulo.